webgriffe/SyliusKlarnaPaymentsPlugin/README.md

    Or, you can add the entry to your webpack.config.js file:
     ```javascript
     .addEntry(
-        'webgriffe-sylius-klarna-entry',
+        'webgriffe-sylius-klarna-payments-entry',
-        './vendor/webgriffe/sylius-klarna-plugin/public/poll_payment.js'
+        './vendor/webgriffe/sylius-klarna-payments-plugin/public/poll_payment.js'
     )
     ```
-   And then override the template `WebgriffeSyliusKlarnaPlugin/Process/index.html.twig` to include the entry:
+   And then override the template `WebgriffeSyliusKlarnaPaymentsPlugin/Process/index.html.twig` to include the entry:
     ```twig
     {% block javascripts %}
         {{ parent() }}